President, General Manager and Executive Committee Member

 Including his playing career, Hufnagel has been involved in professional football for 51 years including 37 in the CFL.

 Hufnagel is a member of the 2020 class of the Canadian Football Hall of Fame in the builders’ category and he was the 2019 recipient of the CFL’s Hugh Campbell Distinguished Leadership Award.

-Hufnagel is a two-time winner of Annis Stukus Trophy as the CFL’s coach of the year and led the Stampeders to Grey Cup victories in 2008 and 2014.
+Hufnagel is also a two-time winner of Annis Stukus Trophy as the CFL’s coach of the year and led the Stampeders to Grey Cup victories in 2008 and 2014.
 He had a 102-41-1 career mark as a head coach and his winning percentage is best among coaches with at least 100 games on the sidelines.
-The Stampeders reached double digits in victories in each of Hufnagel’s eight seasons at the helm and qualified for the post-season every season.

 Hufnagel spent the 2003 season as quarterbacks coach for the Super Bowl-champion New England Patriots.
 Under his tutelage, Tom Brady completed 60.2 per cent of his passes for 3,620 yards, 23 touchdowns and 12 interceptions and was named the Super Bowl MVP.

 Hufnagel returned to the Stampeders on Dec.
-3, 2007, when he was introduced as head coach/general manager.
+3, 2007, when he was introduced as head coach and general manager.

 Prior to coaching, Hufnagel starred at Penn State University.
-In his final two seasons as a starter, Hufnagel’s record was 21-3.
+In his final two seasons as the starting quarterback, Hufnagel’s record was 21-3.
 As a junior, he led the Nittany Lions to a 30-6 Cotton Bowl win over Texas and in his final season took his team to the Sugar Bowl.
-He also finished sixth in Heisman Trophy voting in 1972.
+He finished sixth in Heisman Trophy voting in 1972.